Nas – Magic (Album Review)

 RGM GRADE

-Nas went 2/2 like s**t this year.
-Magic is just as good as King’s Disease II, and it isn’t even a deluxe project.
+Nas is 2/2 this year—Magic is just as good as King’s Disease II, and it’s not even a deluxe project.

-Right now, Nas is Tom Brady winning a Super Bowl at 43, LeBron James being an MVP candidate at 37, and your father that could still run the grill effectively at 65.
-The level of perfection that he still raps with at 48 is hella impressive.
-What I think makes Magic special is that it features a version of Nas that is as competitive as it gets.
-Yes, he talks his s**t throughout the album, but also, he does a good job of hitting us with aggressive deliveries and lyrics that are very assertive.
-It’s almost like Nas has been living with a family member that has been telling him that he’s overrated every single day.
+Right now, Nas is like Tom Brady winning a Super Bowl at 43, LeBron James being an MVP candidate at 37, and your dad who can still run the grill like a pro at 65.
+The perfection that Nas still raps with at 48 is impressive.
+What makes Magic special is that it features a Nas who is as competitive as ever.
+He talks his talk, yes, but he also delivers aggressive verses and assertive lyrics.
+It feels like he’s been living with a family member who’s been calling him overrated every single day—and he’s been using that as fuel.

-When you’re hot, you have to keep shooting, right?
-Right now, Nas is on a roll, and I am happy that he’s actually doing something about it.
+When you’re hot, you’ve got to keep shooting, right?
+And right now, Nas is on a roll, and I’m glad he’s making the most of it.

 Quincy is the creator of Ratings Game Music.
 He loves writing about music, taking long walks on beaches, and spaghetti that fights him back.